datatrail-jhu/09_dataanalysis/manuscript/04_descriptive.md

 {format: png}
 ![mean vs median](https://docs.google.com/presentation/d/1sDojkPrY2T5_qwT2bLD-8DRGcUHie1N9I95e6U2Jimc/export/png?id=1sDojkPrY2T5_qwT2bLD-8DRGcUHie1N9I95e6U2Jimc&pageid=g3da41bd16a_0_330)

-When we look at the histogram of the data, we see that most bodyweights are less than 200 lbs.
+When we look at the histogram of the data, we see that most body weights are less than 200 lbs.
 Thus, the median, or value that would be in the middle if you lined all the weights up in order, is 1.6 kilograms.
 However, there are a few mammals that are a lot bigger than the rest of the animals.
 These mammals are **outliers in the dataset**.
 These outliers increase the mean.
 These larger animals drive the mean of the dataset to 166 kilograms.

 When you have outliers in the dataset, the median is typically the measure of central tendency you'll want to use, as it's resistant to the effects of outlier values.